uccser/verto/docs/source/contributing.rst

        <img alt="Lipsum" class="" src="{% static 'computer-studying-turing-test.png' %}"/>
       </div>

-  This does not mean that Verto is only suitable for Django projects, as it's just a matter of customising the relevant HTMl templates.
+  This does not mean that Verto is only suitable for Django projects, as it's just a matter of customising the relevant HTML templates.

 Issue Reporting and Bug Fixes